huaminghuangtw/Deep-Work-Machine/README.md

 Once ready, the shortcut plays [30 minutes of 40-Hz binaural beats](https://youtu.be/1_G60OdEzXs), a frequency that [has been shown in studies](https://youtu.be/CQlTmOFM4Qs?t=1h11m34s) to enhance working memory and cognitive performance.

-While listening to the binaural beats, I find myself in the [“zone”](https://sketchplanations.com/one-buttock-playing).
-I'm in complete flow.
-I'm fully immersed in the present moment, experiencing “timeless time” and “effortless effort”.
+While listening to the binaural beats, I often find myself entering the flow state, fully immersed in the present moment.
+In that [“zone”](https://sketchplanations.com/one-buttock-playing), I experience “timeless time” and “effortless effort”—time goes by fast, and my best work emerges naturally.

 After each session, I take a 5–10 minute break to deliberately defocus and let my mind wander.

 Since 2023, I've consistently trained myself to follow this **[sprint-rest rhythm](https://huami.ng/notes/work-in-sprints-work-with-your-biology/)**.
 The alternation between periods of intense concentration and intentional relaxation has strengthened my “focus muscle” and dramatically extended my attention span while being [indistractable](https://www.nirandfar.com/indistractable/).

-Each day, my goal is to complete 6–8 “intervals”, typically organized into 2–3 laser-focused 90-minute sessions with 15–20 minute breaks in between.
+Each day, my goal is to complete 6–8 “intervals”, typically organized into 2–3 uninterrupted, laser-focused 90-minute sessions with 15–20 minute breaks in between.
 This approach aligns with [ultradian cycles](https://youtu.be/yb5zpo5WDG4?t=1575)—the natural rise and fall of alertness in 90-minute cycles.

 <table align="center">
   <tr>